vsmottin/pSTL-Bench/Hypotheses.md

 ## H1

-> Certain parallel backend perform/scale better on nested parallelism for homogeneous workloads
+> Some parallel backends exhibit better performance and scalability when handling nested parallelism for homogeneous
+> workloads

 **Why important:**